-Access to most of Alliance Auth's features are controlled by Django's permissions system.
-In order to help you secure your services, Alliance Auth provides a permissions auditing tool.
+Access to most of Alliance Auth's features is controlled by Django's permissions system.
+To help you secure your services, Alliance Auth provides a permission auditing tool.

 This is an optional app that needs to be installed.

 To install it add 'allianceauth.permissions_tool', to your INSTALLED_APPS list in your auth project's settings file.